investindex/Advanced/README.md

 Like applying for margin, you have to apply for option trading.
 Brokers distinguish between different types of option trades, based on how potentially risky the types of trades are.
 Long calls are a relatively low-risk strategy.
 Fidelity separates option trading into Levels 1 through 5, and to run this strategy you need Level 2.
 Schwab has Levels 0 through 3, and to run this strategy you need Level 1.

+While most brokers have eliminated commissions for stocks and ETFs, each purchase or sale of an option has a commission of $0.65 per contract.
+This is negligible compared to the price of any long-dated option.

 More incoming: automatic exercise after end of day on expiration date; automatic selling if not enough cash in account; when to exercise an option; rolling an option by selling and buying simultaneously.

 &nbsp;